-Vision Integrity offers two methods of Positive Material Identification – Florescence (XRF) and Optical Emission Spectrometry (OES).
+We offer Florescence (XRF) and Optical Emission Spectrometry (OES).

-- Optical Emission Spectrometry (OES) is a method that can detect the composition of all materials including carbon steel.
+- Optical Emission Spectrometry (OES) is a method that can detect the composition of all materials, including carbon steel.

-Advantages of Positive Material Identification:
+Benefits of Positive Material Identification:

-- Can be used on a variety of materials
+- Compatible with a variety of materials

 - Equipment is highly portable